pascalr/admin/docs/grant_application.md

 The electrical design needs much work.
 It is already fully functional, but it is not pretty nor safe.
 There needs to be a proper enclosure, components and wiring.
 Someone with proper experience will need to be hired for this or an engineering firm will need to be consulted.

-I will have to start from scratch with the robot's camera.
-I changed the design so the camera code will need to be reworked.
-There will be a lot of work needed there in order to be 100% functional.

 There is much programming left to do to program the robotic arm.
+I've started doing motion planning and collision detection, but more work is required.

+Also, I would like to spend time to work with the robot's camera, a sink and tools like spoons and blenders.
+I've worked on some of this, but the design changed quite a bit since then so I have to start from scratch.

+On the business side, the company is not yet incorporated.
+I am waiting as long as possible to avoid unnecessary costs.

-On the business side, this project is currently a one person job.
+This project is currently a one person job.
 If I get this grant, one thing I would love to do is to hire someone to work with me.

-The company is not yet incorporated.
-I am waiting as long as possible to avoid unnecessary costs.
+I am a technical founder and I like to do technical stuff.
+I would like to hire someone to take care of all the business side.

 For the company, I aim to model what FarmBot[1] is doing.
 It's a company that your organisation supported in 2014.
-This is how I found out about the Shuttleworth Foundation.
 I want to spend some time developping the product, then launch a crowdfunding campaign.
 It is usefull for gaining visibility, sales and financing in order to manufacture.
 Like them, I aim to provide open-source hardware and software and sell kits to assemble.

 I have the ambition of growing the company.
-I would like to pursue further founding and hire employees.
-The goal being to develop a product quicker and to profit from being first to market.
+I would like to pursue further funding and hire employees.
+This way we develop the product quicker and we profit more from being first to market.
 Some companies in the same area are huge and have a lot of ressources to compete.
 For example, Samsung is spending a lot in research and development in the connected kitchen.
 Being first to market gives me a competitive edge, but I have to be big enough then.

 [1] https://farm.bot/

 **Important!!!**
 ## 5) What challenges or uncertainties do you expect to face?

 The kitchen robotics space is very new and as such, the market is not well validated.
-I did a survey and got positive results, but I am still worried that the market will not be there.
+I did a survey and got positive results, but I am still worried that the market is too small.

-Challenge 1: Being able to sell my product.
-My product is similar to smart fridges.
-Their goal being to be more environmental friendly by avoiding food waste.
-But the first smart fridges did not sell well, consumers thought it was overpriced for the benefit.
+One challenge will be to actually sell my product.
+The product is similar to smart fridges.
+The first smart fridges did not sell well, consumers thought it was overpriced for the benefit.
 It took time to develop a cheaper product that finaly users were interested in buying.

-The technical challenges are plentyfull.
+One major concern of mine is safety.
+A key feature of the machine would be it's independence.
+It would be awesome if the robot could start cooking by itself when you are at work, then you come home and finish what it started.
+But in order for the machine to work without supervision, the technology must be well advanced.
+I don't want to be responsible for fires or property damage.

+There are plenty of technical challenges.
 I did a proof of concept about most aspects already and I can make it work sometimes.
 But the challenge is to make it work all the time.
 For example, with little work, I was able to detect jars most of the time, but this is not enough.
 It needs to be able to detect jars 100% of the time.
 Otherwise the robotic arm will probably break it if it does not know it is there.

-Grabbing jars in the corners of the shelves is quite the challenge.

 ## 6) What part does openness play in your idea?

-Openness is really important for me because it resonates with two of my core values: freedom and transparacy.
+Openness is really important for me because it resonates with two of my core values: freedom and transparency.
 It takes place in many aspects of my idea.
 My project will be open-source and open-hardware and the company will be open.

 My whole life, I've been using open software almost exclusively.
 I am using Linux, Firefox, Godot, Freecad, LibreOffice, Bootstrap, Ruby on rails, Gimp, Blender, OpenShot, Krita and so much more.
 So the least I can do is contribute back and make my software open source.
 Users will be able to tweak and play with the robotic arm.
 They will be able to modify the application to customize it to their liking.